stephenmcd/mezzanine/README.rst

   permission to pages.
 * `django-widgy`_ - Widget-oriented content editing.
 Includes an adapter for Mezzanine and a powerful form builder.
+* `mezzanine-admin-backup`_ - Export your Mezzanine database and assets directly from the admin.

 Donating
 ========